Noor's Plugin

 • Once all the files have been uploaded to your web server you can activate the plugin from the Plugins menu (WordPress admin dashboard)

-How to Use Checkout for PayPal
+How to Configure Checkout for PayPal

 Checkout for PayPal uses PayPal REST API to add smart payment buttons to your website.
 To Generate REST API credentials for the sandbox and live environments: